SaiNik2000/TechApp/README.md

 Allows users to set their daily water intake goal.
 Saves the goal and navigates back to the Home Screen.

-4. History Screen
-Displays the user's water intake history.
-If no history is available, prompts the user accordingly.

 ### Usage
 Data Intake